Munawwar/htmlizer/README.md

 Why?
 -----
 Most templating languages doesn't ensure that the templates are valid HTML.
-Templates needs to be parsable for build tools like assetgraph-builder to able to 1. find assets and relations 2.
-Translate text with their data-i18n syntax.
+Templates needs to be parsable for build tools like assetgraph-builder to able to 1. find assets (like images) for optimization 2.
+Translate text with their [data-i18n](https://github.com/assetgraph/assetgraph-builder#html-i18n-syntax) syntax.

 For example consider this Mustache template: `<div {{attributes}}></div>`.
 This looks sane, but is unfortunately not parsable by most HTML parsers.

 Here is another example: `<div style="{{style}}"></div>`.
-Even though this is parsable, the text inside the style attribute is not valid CSS syntax and some parsers (I think jsdom) may throw an error.
+Even though this is parsable, the text inside the style attribute is not valid CSS syntax and some parsers may throw an error.

 Usage
 -----